chingu-voyages/Handbook/docs/resources/techresources/uiux.md

 ---
 #### 2.3 Wireframe the App Layout

+**_Objective:_** Create a sketch to identify common parts of your UI/UX.

+**_How?_**
-**_Objective:_** What components (header, footer, etc.) will be used again and again on every page?
+1. What components (header, footer, etc.) will be used again and again on every page?
 How should they be laid out?
 Create a sketch!

-**_How?_**
-1. ...
-2. ...

 **_Resources:_**